-Just as Windows has the system tray, Ubuntu has the Notification Area.
+Just as Windows has the system tray and Mac OS X has the menu extras, Ubuntu has the Notification Area.
 The items that you'll find there include the volume adjustment, network indicator, Bluetooth indicator (if your computer has Bluetooth capability), new mail notification applet, and the date and time.
 Some programs will install an icon in the Notification Area when you first open them, such as Tomboy Notes or Rhythmbox, and other programs will put an icon there when modifications are made in the program.